 a.
 So Joshua and all the people of war with him came against them suddenly: Joshua fought with boldness and strategy, he surprised them with an unexpected ambush.

 i.
 Here is a lesson in the matter of “taking the devil’s tools.”
 Many Christians do not hesitate to use the “horses and chariots” of their spiritual enemy.
-Perhaps they should believe that God may want them to fight the battle on a different level – a level of complete trust in Him.
+Perhaps they should believe that God wants them to fight the battle on a different level – a level of complete trust in Him.

 c.
-They attacked them until they left none of them remaining: Joshua fought with passion and commitment; he not let up until he had accomplished as much as he could.
+They attacked them until they left none of them remaining: Joshua fought with passion and commitment; he did not let up until he had accomplished as much as he could.

 4. (10-15) The defeat of Hazor, the head of the northern Canaanite kingdoms.

 Joshua turned back at that time and took Hazor, and struck its king with the sword; for Hazor was formerly the head of all those kingdoms.
 And they struck all the people who were in it with the edge of the sword, utterly destroying them.
 There was none left breathing.
 Then he burned Hazor with fire.
 So all the cities of those kings, and all their kings, Joshua took and struck with the edge of the sword.
 He utterly destroyed them, as Moses the servant of the LORD had commanded.
 But as for the cities that stood on their mounds, Israel burned none of them, except Hazor only, which Joshua burned.
 And all the spoil of these cities and the livestock, the children of Israel took as booty for themselves; but they struck every man with the edge of the sword until they had destroyed them, and they left none breathing.
 As the LORD had commanded Moses his servant, so Moses commanded Joshua, and so Joshua did.
 He left nothing undone of all that the LORD had commanded Moses.